-Net::Whois - The parser checks domain data via RDAP and WHOIS
+Net::Whois - Scraper checks domain data via RDAP and WHOIS

 Domain data is collected via RDAP (HTTP, JSON) or WHOIS (port 43) — depending on the domain zone.
-For each TLD, RDAP and WHOIS servers are predefined in the parser; if RDAP is available for a zone, the request is performed through it first, and if it fails — via WHOIS.
+For each TLD, RDAP and WHOIS servers are predefined in the scraper; if RDAP is available for a zone, the request is performed through it first, and if it fails, it falls back to WHOIS.

-The A-Parser functionality allows you to save parsing settings for future use (presets), set parsing schedules, and much more.
-You can use automatic query multiplication, substitution of subqueries from files, brute-forcing of alphanumeric combinations, and lists to obtain the maximum possible number of results.
+A-Parser functionality allows you to save scraping settings for future use (presets), set scraping schedules, and much more.
+You can use automatic query multiplication, subquery substitution from files, brute-forcing of alphanumeric combinations, and lists to obtain the maximum possible number of results.

-Saving results is possible in any format and structure you need, thanks to the built-in powerful Template Toolkit template engine, which allows you to apply additional logic to the results and output data in various formats, including JSON, SQL, and CSV.
+Saving results is possible in the form and structure you need, thanks to the built-in powerful Template Toolkit engine, which allows you to apply additional logic to results and output data in various formats, including JSON, SQL, and CSV.

 🔗 Selecting arbitrary data